Things to Know Before You Retire at 62

 Another reason to consolidate is at age 72 (or 70½ if you turned age 70½ prior to January 1, 2020) tax rules require you to start taking distributions from your retirement accounts.
 You'll find it much easier to follow these rules when your retirement accounts have been consolidated.

-Also keep in mind, although you don’t have to take money out of your IRA or other retirement accounts until age 2, for some folks it may make sense to start taking withdrawals if you need them before you are required to do so because of your age.
+Also keep in mind, although you are not required to take money out of your IRA or other retirement accounts until age 72, for some folks it may make sense to start taking withdrawals if you need them before you are required to do so because of your age.
 It depends on your marginal tax bracket and your other sources of income.

 To figure out if this makes sense for you, you may wish to work with a retirement planner who specializes in helping people decide on the most tax-efficient way to use their retirement money.